tibomahe/twigstarter/README.md

-## TwigStarter
+## TwigStarter + Sasserkit

-TwigStarter is a small app for Twig integrators.
+[TwigStarter](https://github.com/blaiskillian/twigstarter) is a small app for Twig integrators.
 It allows them to easily create templates, using the power of Twig.

+[Sasserkit](https://github.com/tibomahe/SasserKit) is starter kit for front developpement based on bootstrap and SASS.

 ### Requirements